NeotokyoRebuild/NeotokyoRebuild.github.io/src/blog/2025-09-26/index.md

 * [GitHub Issues (Bug reports and feature requests)](https://github.com/NeotokyoRebuild/neo/issues)

 ## JGR Gamemode
-Team-based gamemode where you take control of the mech (giant robot) as long as possible per round to win.
+Team-based gamemode where you take control of the Juggernaut (robot) as long as possible per round to win.
-The team(s) without the mech will respawn, with the mech will not respawn.
+The team(s) without the Juggernaut will respawn, with the mech will not respawn.

-At the start of each round, a mech will spawn in and like the ghost will be visible in the HUD, once someone is inside the mech, it will not showup in the HUD.
+At the start of each round, the Juggernaut will spawn in and like the ghost will be visible in the HUD, once someone is controlling the Juggernaut, it will not show up in the HUD.
-When you're by the mech, hold use to enter inside then when inside just try to stay alive as long as possible inside to rack up points.
-The mech is equipped with a big machine gun and is much larger than a player.
+When you're by the Juggernaut, hold use to take control then when inside try to stay alive for as long as possible to rack up points.
+The Juggernaut is equipped with a big machine gun and is much larger than a player.

 ## Player pings